honzapav/paster/README.md

-# Clipboard Text Transformer
+# Paster

-A Raycast extension that helps you paste text with the desired formatting and optional AI-powered improvements.
+A Raycast extension for smart text formatting and pasting.

 ## Features

-- **Clean Text**: Remove all formatting, extra whitespace, and unwanted characters
+- **Smart Paste**: Automatically formats text while preserving structure and meaning
+- **Word Formatting**: Paste text with Microsoft Word-compatible formatting
+- **Web-Standard Formatting**: Paste formatted text into web applications (Google Docs, Airtable, Asana, etc.)
-- **Markdown Conversion**: Convert text to clean Markdown format
+- **Markdown Conversion**: Convert text to clean Markdown
+- **HTML Stripping**: Remove HTML formatting while preserving text structure
+- **AI Enhancement**: Optional AI-powered formatting improvements

+## Commands

+- `Smart Paste`: Automatically detect and preserve text formatting
+- `Paste for Word`: Convert and paste text with Word-compatible formatting
+- `Paste for Web`: Convert and paste text with web-standard formatting (works in Google Docs, Airtable, Asana, and other web apps)
-- **HTML Conversion**: Convert text to clean HTML format
+- `Convert to Markdown`: Convert text to clean Markdown format
+- `Strip Formatting`: Remove all formatting while preserving text structure

 ## Setup

-1. Install the extension in Raycast
+1. Install the extension from the Raycast store
-2. For AI-powered features (grammar fix):
-   - Get an API key from OpenAI or Anthropic
-   - Open Raycast Preferences
-   - Find the "Clipboard Text Transformer" extension
-   - Enter your API key in the preferences
+2. Optional: Set up AI enhancement by configuring your API key in preferences
-   - Choose your preferred AI provider

-## Commands

-- `Paste Clean Text`: Paste clipboard content with all formatting removed
-- `Paste as Markdown`: Convert and paste clipboard content as clean Markdown
-- `Paste as HTML`: Convert and paste clipboard content as clean HTML

-## Requirements

-- Raycast v1.89.0 or later
+   - OpenAI API key for GPT-4 formatting
-- For AI features: OpenAI or Anthropic API key
+   - Anthropic API key for Claude formatting

+## Usage

+1. Copy text from any source
+2. Use the appropriate Raycast command based on your target application
+3. The text will be automatically formatted and pasted

-## License
+## Tips

-MIT License - see LICENSE file for details
+- Use `Paste for Web` when working with any web-based editor (Google Docs, Airtable, Asana, etc.)
+- Use `Paste for Word` specifically for Microsoft Word
+- Use `Smart Paste` when you want automatic format detection
+- Use `Convert to Markdown` for clean, portable formatting
+- Use `Strip Formatting` to remove all formatting while preserving structure